 In an earlier study, McHoskey predicted that conspiracy theories concerning the assassination of JFK, and possibly all conspiracy theories, would continue endlessly because of the processes of biased assimilation and attitude polarisation.
 In the first instance, when opposing sides were presented with the same evidence, McHoskey showed that there was a tendency to uncritically accept evidence that was supportive of one’s own argument, while scrutinising and discrediting contrary evidence.
 When participants were presented with mixed evidence, there were signs of attitude polarisation, with participants reporting that they were more in favour of their initial viewpoint, rather than reporting a reversal of their beliefs.
 In a similar vein, Leman and Cinnirella found that conspiracy believers judged fictitious accounts of an assassination more plausible if it was consistent with their beliefs, a tendency called ‘confirmation bias’.
 Conspiracy believers found that ambiguous information fitted better with a conspiracist explanation, whereas non-believers believed it suited a non-conspiracist account.
 In other words, the same piece of information can be used to support very different accounts, depending on who it is presented to. (…)

-The seminal text by Richard Hofstadter, written in the sixties, is available through Scribd and embedded below:
+The seminal text by Richard Hofstadter, written in the sixties is available at Harper’s Magazine.

 Update 20110419: Belief In Conspiracies Linked to Machiavellian Mindset (Miller-McCune)